 Valves (4): 6SA7, 6AR7GT, KT61, 6X4

-Chassis Notes: John Stokes wrote a 2-page article in an NZVRS magazine** on the unusual design of this set and how it appears to have been a grafting of two circuits from the Radiotron Designers Handbook, 4th Edition, 1952 to produce a reflexed superhet.
+Chassis Notes (most schematics can be clicked to download a full size version): John Stokes wrote a 2-page article in an NZVRS magazine** on the unusual design of this set and how it appears to have been a grafting of two circuits from the Radiotron Designers Handbook, 4th Edition, 1952 to produce a reflexed superhet.
 Its possibly the only commercial use of reflexing in a NZ-built set since the late 1930's when Radio Ltd produced a few el-cheapo 4-valve sets.

 ** publication date / magazine number unknown at this time